puf/puf.io/notes/socials/2025-09-19 Glass Goddesses at Trinity Place.md

 ![Glass sculpture composed of stacked horizontal layers forming a three-dimensional image of a classical-style woman with crossed arms, encased in a transparent turquoise column, situated in a modern urban plaza with geometric black-and-white tile patterns and high-rise buildings in the background.](https://i.imgur.com/gt6NJr3.png)

-At 1177 Market Street near 8th street is [Trinity Place][trinity-apt], which has a treasure trove of art on its piazza including 7 gorgeous bollards called the [Glass Godesses][glass-godesses], by Lawrence Argent.
+At 1177 Market Street near 8th street is [Trinity Place][trinity-sf], a [huge housing complex][trinity-apt] with a treasure trove of art on its piazza including 7 gorgeous bollards called the [Glass Godesses][glass-godesses], by Lawrence Argent.

 ![](https://i.imgur.com/g5jLuDE.png)